Major update June 2017

 Routine deep discharge also reduces their lifespan.
 A good 100 amp hour deep cycle lead acid battery discharged daily and routinely to 50% at 5.0 amps is likely to last for five years.
-If routinely discharged only by 30% it may do so for 10 years or more.
+If routinely discharged only by 30%, as a result, it may do so for 10 years or more.
 This likewise limits charging.
 Most battery makers define product lifespan as the number of cycles of a (not necessarily specified percentage of charge/discharge) before capacity is reduced to 80% of that claimed when new.

 A LiFePO4’s lifespan was initially claimed (by some) to be not affected by the depth of discharge.
 This claim is no longer generally made.
 Claims vary but that made by most makers is about 2000 cycles if discharged by 80%.
 Sonnenbatterie claims 5000 cycles of use (approximately seven years if discharged by 70% once a day).
 The rate of discharge too is less important.
-It can be disregarded for lithium-ion batteries for solar homes use.
+It can thus be disregarded for lithium-ion batteries for solar home use.